isomerpages/nhg-ohrpp/_resources/NHG Investigator's Manual.md

 variant: tiptap
 description: ""
 ---
-<h4><strong>About the NHG Investigator's Manual</strong></h4>
+<h4><strong>About the NHG Health Investigator's Manual</strong></h4>
-<p>The NHG Investigator's Manual is an amalgamation of the regulatory requirements,
+<p>The NHG Health Investigator's Manual is an amalgamation of the regulatory
-NHG DSRB research policies and institutional policies governing research conduct, allowing PIs to adeptly navigate the formidable convolutions of the research maze.</p>
+requirements, NHG Health DSRB research policies and institutional policies governing research conduct, allowing PIs to adeptly navigate the formidable convolutions of the research maze.</p>
-<p>The latest Fourth Edition of the Investigator’s Manual includes the regulatory
+<p>The latest Fifth Edition of the Investigator’s Manual includes the regulatory
 requirements (especially the revised regulatory framework for clinical trials), ethical provisions and institutional policies governing research conduct for Investigators, Researchers &amp; Study Administrators.</p>